 Host schools for GCEC have the opportunity to join an elite group of entrepreneurship leaders who are empowering entrepreneurship centers and educators worldwide.
 GCEC is unique in that the organization believes that by holding annual conferences on host school campuses it can provide host school directors and universities with the chance to showcase their program, bring international exposure to their university and brand their efforts with GCEC.
 Hosting the annual GCEC brings excellent marketing benefits as well as the opportunity to collaborate with colleagues.

-A Letter of Interest (2 – 4 pages in length) from your university (signed by your College Dean, Provost or President) to serve as a host school for a 2024 conference should be submitted to Michael Morris ([email protected]) and Holly DeArmond ([email protected]) by March 10, 2023.
+A Letter of Interest (2 – 4 pages in length) from your university (signed by your College Dean, Provost or President) to serve as a host school for the conference.

-Based on a review of Letters of Interest, selected schools will be invited to submit a full proposal that will be due by May 1, 2023.
-Selection process, including proposal and review, will be complete by May 31, 2022.
+Based on the Site Selection Committee’s review of Letters of Interest, selected schools will be invited to submit a full proposal that will be due in May 2024.
+The selection process, including proposal and review, will be complete by June 30, 2024.
 Multi-university proposals are acceptable, but not required.

 Letters of Interest Should include (at a minimum):